DataDog/hiring-engineers/answers.md

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

-To install a integration for MySQL, you can navigate to the Datadog Agent integrations page.
+To install an integration for MySQL, you can navigate to the Datadog Agent integrations page.
 From here, you can select **MySQL** and access the **Congifuration** tab for step by step instructions.
 Please visit the [MySQL Integration Guide](https://docs.datadoghq.com/integrations/mysql/) for more detailed instructions.

  <img src="https://i.imgur.com/jutJVM9.png" width="600" height="300" alt=""> </a>
  <img src="https://i.imgur.com/ZVXWcKe.png" width="600" height="300" alt=""> </a>